Whizzer (Marvel Comics): Modern Age

 The mature-audience Marvel MAX imprint showcases the adventures of the Earth-31916 version of the Whizzer, the Atlanta Blur.
 Also named Stanley Stewart, the character is a young African-American man who develops super-speed as a result of exposure to an alien retrovirus.
-He initially hides his ability, with the "Atlanta Blur" regarded as an urban legend, but when Hyperion is publicly revealed Stewart also goes public, becoming a celebrity with numerous endorsements.
+He initially hides his ability, with the "Atlanta Blur" regarded as an urban legend.
+When Hyperion is publicly revealed, Stewart also goes public, becoming a celebrity with numerous endorsements.
 As the Blur, he reluctantly fights crime at the request of Nighthawk.

 Squadron Supreme of America

 A variation of the Stanley Stewart version of Blur appears as a member of the Squadron Supreme of America.
 This version is a simulacrum created by Mephisto and programmed by the Power Elite.
-Stanley was programmed to forcefully watch endless loops to keep up his brain speed while watching numerous S.H.I.E.L.D. files and unscrupulous videos.
-As a civilian, Stanley works as a computer programmer at an office building in Washington DC.
+Stewart was programmed to forcefully watch endless loops to keep up his brain speed while watching numerous S.H.I.E.L.D. files and unscrupulous videos.
+As a civilian, Stewart works as a computer programmer in Washington D.C.

-In the team's first mission, Whizzer and the Squadron Supreme of America fought Namor and the Defenders of the Deep, when they targeted a Roxxon oil platform off the coast of Alaska.

-Soon after, the Squadron Supreme visited another oil platform in the Gulf of Mexico.
-The Squadron Supreme then made short work of Namor and the Defenders of the Deep.

-During the War of the Realms storyline, Stanley was working at his desk until he and the other members of the Squadron Supreme of America were summoned to Washington D.C., where Phil Coulson brought them up to speed with Malekith the Accursed's invasion.
-Blur and the Squadron Supreme of America fight an army of Rock Trolls and Frost Giants.
-After the Squadron Supreme caused the Frost Giants to retreat, Coulson sends them to Ohio, which has become a battleground.

-Blur was with the Squadron Supreme when they attempted to apprehend Black Panther after he infiltrated the Pentagon to confront Coulson.